saturnlighting/literature-review/README.md

 for peripheral detection and may make it worse.
 It was demonstrated that position matters” (S. Fotios et al. 2017).

-“The safety models showed that cyclist–motorist crashes were nonlinearly associated with light pole densities” (Osama and Sayed 2017).
+“cyclist–motorist crashes were nonlinearly associated with light pole densities” (Osama and Sayed 2017).

-Intersections: an study showed that “an increase in intersection illuminance from low (\<0.2 fc) to medium (≥ 0.2 fc and \<1.1 fc) could reduce nighttime crash frequency and night-to-day crash ratios by approximately 50%.
+“An increase in intersection illuminance from low (\<0.2 fc) to medium (≥ 0.2 fc and \<1.1 fc) could reduce nighttime crash frequency and night-to-day crash ratios by approximately 50%.
 When illuminance was kept at 0.9 fc or higher, the risk of fatality and severe injury decreased significantly, especially in crashes that involved pedestrians and bicycles, head-on crashes, and angle crashes” (Wei et al. 2016).

 Nabavi Niaki et al. (2016) found that “an increase in road lighting was associated with more bicycle and pedestrian accidents, which might have